 Ryan T. Anderson, Ph.D.

-He is the author of When Harry Became Sally: Responding to the Transgender Moment and Truth Overruled: The Future of Marriage and Religious Freedom.
-He is the co-author of What Is Marriage?
-Man and Woman: A Defense and Debating Religious Liberty and Discrimination, and the co-editor of A Liberalism Safe for Catholicism?
+He is the author or co-author of five books, including the forthcoming Tearing Us Apart: How Abortion Harms Everything and Solves Nothing.
+Previous books include When Harry Became Sally: Responding to the Transgender Moment, Truth Overruled: The Future of Marriage and Religious Freedom, What Is Marriage?
+Man and Woman: A Defense, and Debating Religious Liberty and Discrimination.
+He is the co-editor of A Liberalism Safe for Catholicism?
 Perspectives from “The Review of Politics.”

 Anderson’s research has been cited by two U.S. Supreme Court justices, Justice Samuel Alito and Justice Clarence Thomas, in two Supreme Court cases.